alexandrepalaoro/crayfish-egg/README.md

 # The evolution of burrowing, parental care, and egg investment in freshwater crayfish:
-Authors: Zackary A. Graham, Zachary Loughman, Alexandre V. Palaoro Contact about code and analyses: alexandre.palaoro@gmail.com
+Authors: Zackary A. Graham, Zachary Loughman, Alexandre V. Palaoro <br>
+Contact about code and analyses: alexandre.palaoro@gmail.com
 ---